livelifelively/infrastructure/README.md

 If in future we want to store state for this one also in remote s3, add `backend "s3" {}` to backend. add backend.hcl file. run `yarn tf-init`, which will use `backend.hcl` configs. you will given option to send local state to remote, do make sure to send it.

-for the rest of modules, just create the infrastructure using `terraform init` and then `terraform apply`. use names and region used to generate s3 bucket and dynamodb table in corresponding project's `terraform.tfvars` and `backend.hcl` files.
+for the rest of modules, just create the infrastructure using `terraform apply`. use names and region used to generate s3 bucket and dynamodb table in corresponding project's `backend.hcl` files.

-ALSO, notice that the s3 backend can be in a different region from the infrastructure. backend.hcl has required argument for region. so lets keep the main and all the project tf files in one region only.
+ALSO, notice that the s3 backend can be in a different region from the infrastructure. backend.hcl has required argument for region. so lets keep all the project's s3 backends in one region only.

-## DO NOT DESTROY the main
+## DO NOT DESTROY

-the main refers to all the other files, do not delete it, like ever.
+the `module "tf-state"` Has all the other files, do not delete, like ever.

 ## project admins